Leah J. Dickstein: Early life and education

 Dickstein was born on August 17, 1934, in Brooklyn, New York, to Russian-Jewish parents William David Chernoble and Sadye Rebecca Engelman.
 Her father was a printing press operator and her mother was a school teacher.
-She attended Growing up, she wished to become psychiatrist after helping her mother through depression but was discouraged from considering medical school by her advisor.
+Growing up she wished to become a psychiatrist after helping her mother through depression, but was discouraged from considering medical school by her advisor who did not believe she was scientifically gifted.
 She graduated from Erasmus Hall High School at the age of 16 and enrolled at Brooklyn College for her Bachelor of Arts degree and Master of Education degree.
 Following this, she married medical-student Herbert Dickstein in 1955 and travelled with him to medical school in Ghent, Belgium due to restrictive quotas for Jewish people.
 While in Belgium, she juggled seven jobs to support him, including selling girdles, and took Flemish-language courses in psychiatry and criminology.
 Despite not speaking the language, she passed the psychiatry course for no credit.

 Upon returning to the Brooklyn, Dickstein accepted a position as a school teacher in Greenpoint, Brooklyn.
-In 1966, after six years working as a sixth-grade teacher, she chose to enrol in medical school.
+In 1966, after six years working as a sixth-grade teacher, she chose to enroll in medical school.
 Dickstein attended night school for credits and only received three acceptance letters out of 22 schools she applied to over two years.
 She did not begin medical school until the age of 32.
 She originally accepted enrollment at Meharry Medical College but opted to join the University of Louisville School of Medicine after a spot opened up at the last moment.
 She attended the Institute for her entire degree and graduated in 1970 as one of only six women in a class of over 120.
+Throughout her time at the University of Louisville Dickstein was also busy raising her three sons.
+While she cared deeply about her studies she was adamant about making time for her children, reserving Saturdays and summer months for family time.